furgerf/304cr-assignment-1/DESCRIPTION.md

 # Overview
 The application consists of three main parts: the model, the path finding logic and the view.
-Since not much special user input handling is required and the user input is received by means of events in the view, the "controller"-part in the traditional
+Since not much special user input handling is required and the user input is received by means of events in the view anyway, the "controller"-part in the traditional
-MVC-layout is integrated in the view.
+MVC-layout is integrated in the view completely.
 The view displays the model and allows the user to adjust the aspects of the model (map and entity locations).
 Once the path finding is started, the path finding logic uses that model as a basis for the algorithms.

-This document contains information about the different parts in some detail, what is working as well as some known issues and limitations.
+This document contains information about the different parts in some detail, what aspects of the application are working well and some known issues and limitations.

 # Components